 Discuss the privacy risks associated with the sharing of information within the Department and what steps, if any, are currently being taken to mitigate those identified risks.
 This question is related to privacy control UL-1, Internal Use.

-Privacy Risk: The privacy risk associated with maintaining SPI is that this data may be disclosed to individuals who do not require access, which would increase the risk of the information being misused
+The privacy risk associated with transmitting PII within the Department of Veterans' Affairs is that the data may be disclosed to individuals who do not require access or have a need to know.
+Inappropriate/unauthorized disclosure heightens the threat of the information being misused.